-As the Tulsa Law Firm of Fry & Elder continues to grow and expand, so too has our practice areas.
-These now encompass Tulsa guardianships – both adult and child.
+As the Tulsa Law Firm of Fry & Elder continues to grow and evolve, so too has our practice areas.
+These now encompass guardianships – both adult and child.
 The trial lawyers at Fry & Elder are here to provide you with the best insight and representation that only a skilled Tulsa guardianship attorney can offer.

 What is a Guardianship?

 In Oklahoma, and elsewhere, a guardianship is appointed when it is deemed that person is unable to tend to his or her financial and physical well-being or are not in a proper place to make qualified decisions about financial, personal or medical manners.

 How is a Guardianship Awarded?